Skip to content

 Movements in Equity

-The contributing factors to the change in ARA total equity over the course of 2022.
+The contributing factors to the change in ARA total equity over the course.
 Reported net income of $9.6 billion was largely offset by dividends and share buybacks of $8.8 billion.

 The dominant driver of the 21% overall decline was $37 billion of unrealised losses on bonds, recorded within other comprehensive income.
 The expectation is that most of these bonds will be held to maturity and that values will recover as that date approaches, typically over 2-3 years.